+Credit is important.
+It gives banks trust that you will pay all of your financial obligations.
 If your credit score is poor or you have no credit at all, this article will help you make it better.
-Credit is important.
-It gives banks trust that you will be able to pay all of your financial obligations.
 This is one of the first steps to establishing your financial history.

 What is Credit?

-When growing up, you may have made many payments with cash or even a debit card.
-The money comes out of your account.
-If you have no money you cannot buy anything.
+You may have made many payments with cash or even a debit card when growing up.
+The money comes out of your account; you cannot buy anything if you have no money.

 Credit works a bit differently.
 The money that purchases items for you comes from a banking institution.
-The bank figures you will pay it back and lends you the money to purchase items.
+The bank figures you will pay it back and lends you the money to buy things.

-If you are unable to pay bills and have creditors knocking on your door for payments then banks will see that you are not a low-risk, and your credit score will be lower.
+If you cannot pay bills and have creditors knocking on your door for payments, banks will see that you are not a low-risk, and your credit score will be lower.

 Lenders score your credit in many different ways.
-The most famous is the FICO score, which stands for Fair Isaac Corporation.
+The most famous is the FICO score, Fair Isaac Corporation.
 There is a range of 300-850.

 300-650 = Poor or fair: Lenders may not want to lead to people in this category.
-They may also have a higher interest rate on any loans they may want to take out.
+They may also have a higher interest rate on any loans they may wish to take out.

-650-720 = Good: You should be fine with taking out credit cards and some small loans.
+650-720 = Good: You should be okay with taking out credit cards and some small loans.

 Three companies give each person a score to help with the FICO score.
 They are Equifax, Transunion, and Experian.
-Each company may give a different score, but they are based on 5 different categories
+Each company may provide a different score, but they are based on five categories.

 5 Categories for Credit:

-First thing any creditor will want to know is if you pay your bills.
+The first thing any creditor will want to know is if you pay your bills.
 Creditors want to know if the individual will pay back the loan on time.
-Lenders want to know if it is a high-risk vs low-risk.
-This factor is the most important part of your FICO score.
+Lenders want to see if it is high-risk vs low-risk.
+This factor is the essential part of your FICO score.
 That is why it is 35% of your score.

-This is basically the utilization of your credit.
+This is the utilization of your credit.
 Banks want to know how much of your credit you are using.
-Rule of thumb is to keep your credit utilization below 30%.
-If you are maxing out your credit cards this may be a red flag to banks seeing that you could be over extended and not able to pay off your financial obligations.
+The rule of thumb is to keep your credit utilization below 30%.
+If you are maxing out your credit cards, this may be a red flag to banks seeing that you could be over-extended and unable to pay off your financial obligations.
 It is best practice to keep your utilization down.

-It is best to keep those credit cards that are fee free that you have had forever.
-Every now and then, make a purchase just in order to show the banks you are still using them so they do not get shut down.
+It is best to keep those fee-free credit cards that you have had forever.
+Now and then, make a purchase to show the banks you are still using them, so they do not get shut down.

-History has shown that opening up a bunch of credit cards in a short amount of period may show some risks.
-It is better to spread out applications throughout the year in order to not hurt your score.
+History has shown that opening up many credit cards in a short amount of time may offer some risks.
+It is better to spread out applications throughout the year not to hurt your score.

-Creditors will also take a look at the different kinds of accounts of credit you may have such as a credit card, home mortgage loan, or any type of other loans.
+Creditors will also look at the different kinds of accounts of credit you may have, such as a credit card, home mortgage loan, or any other loans.

 How to find your credit score:

 There are several places to look to locate your credit score.
-If you have a credit card there may be a possibility that it offers a free check of your credit.
-There are also several different websites that can do a check for free as well.
+If you have a credit card, it may be possible to offer a free check of your credit.
+Several different websites can do a review for free as well.

-Knowing your credit score is a great way to save money if you are looking to purchase a home, refinance a home, or even purchase a new vehicle using a loan.
+Knowing your credit score is a great way to save money if you want to purchase a home, refinance a home, or even buy a new vehicle using a loan.
 It is better to know your score than to be blindsided.